How to Become an Event Planner (Step-by-Step Guide for Beginners)

 5. Create a portfolio and prepare your resume

 Your portfolio is your proof.
 It shows clients or employers that you can take an idea and turn it into a successful event.
-Even if you’re just starting out, you can build a portfolio that highlights your potential.
+Even if you’re just starting, you can build a portfolio that highlights your potential.

 Here’s what to include: